 When the disease affects your pet cat the following symptoms are shows: Pica, Fever, Seizures, Paralysis, Hydrophobia, Joint Dropped, Inability to swallow, Excessive excitability, Dropping Salivation, Changes in attitude and behavior, Comma and death.

-Symptomatic treatment should be done to your cat because there is no treatment of rabies infection.
-The site of the bite by rabid animals you should be washed with soap water as soon as possible just after biting.
+Symptomatic treatment should be done on your cat because there is no treatment for rabies infection.
+At the site of the bite by rabid animals, you should be washed with soap water as soon as possible just after biting.

-The virus belongs to the Lentivirus sub-family of Retroviruses.
-Feline Immunodeficiency virus infection is unique to the domestic cats and found throughout the world and established in some population more than 25 years.
+The FIV belongs to the Lentivirus sub-family of Retroviruses.
+Feline Immunodeficiency virus infection is unique to domestic cats and found throughout the world and established in some populations for more than 25 years.
 The transmission occurs primarily through saliva and bites wounds.
 Male cats are almost three times as likely to be infected with FIV as female cats.

 The signs of FIV you could observe in your pet cats are: Suppression of immune function results in a plethora, Lymphadenopathy, Neutropenia, Fever, Diarrhea, Upper Respiratory infection, Gastrointestinal Infections, Stomatitis, Gingivitis, Uveitis, Decreased activity, lethargy, and weight loss.

 Management of secondary and opportunistic infection is a primary consideration in the treatment of cats immunosuppressed by FIV.
 Supportive therapy should be applied to your cats.
-Prevention of exposure of FIV infected cats is the only available methods to control the spread of the virus.
-You can also vaccines against FIV that are also available now in market.
+Prevention of exposure of FIV-infected cats is the only available method to control the spread of the virus.
+You can also vaccines against FIV that are also available now in the market.

-Feline Leukemia Virus is a single-stranded RNA virus belonging to the retroviridae family.
+Feline Leukemia Virus is a single-stranded RNA virus belonging to the Retroviridae family.
 FLV is one of the most common pet cat diseases in which infection occurs by a virus Feline Leukemia Virus.
-If your cat infected by FLV will remain as the reservoir of the infection for other cats.
+If your cat is infected by FLV will remain as the reservoir of the infection for other cats.
 Infected cats are at risk of developing solid tumors ( easy example lymphosarcoma) or leukemia.
-Bone marrow suppression, Immune complex disease affecting renal function, Polyarthritis, Abortion and CNS disorder.
+Bone marrow suppression, Immune complex disease affecting renal function, Polyarthritis, Abortion, and CNS disorder.